iwhitmor/reading-notes-201/introtohtmlandjs.md

   - It is best to keep JS cod ein its own JS file

   - The HTML SCRIPT element is used in HTML to tell the browser to load the JS file

+### All information taken from "HTML & CSS Design and Build Websites" and "Javascript & JQuery Interactive Front-End Web Development" by Jon Duckett